Tax Courses Approved by the Internal Revenue Service

-Tax Preparers should make sure they are aware of many important changes to the tax law before they complete their client’s 2013 federal income tax return.
-There are several important changes that the IRS wants you to keep in mind when you file your 2013 federal income tax return in 2014.
+Tax Preparers should make sure they are aware of many important changes to the tax law before they complete their client’s 2018 federal income tax return.
+Tax returns filed in 2019 will be subject to the new tax law introduced under the Tax Cuts and Jobs Act.
 Visit our Blog to learn more about changes as they happen.

 Six Facts about Choosing the Standard or Itemized Deductions